Medicaid Long Term Care Eligibility Requirements by Type of Program / Care Location

 Aged, Blind, and Disabled (ABD) Medicaid provides healthcare coverage and long-term care benefits to financially limited individuals who are aged (65 and older), blind or disabled and live in their own home, the home of a loved one or somewhere else in the community, like an assisted living facility.
 While ABD Medicaid will cover benefits in multiple settings, it will not pay for room and board costs, with only a few rare exceptions.
 ABD Medicaid can sometimes be referred to as regular Medicaid for seniors, but it should not be confused with the regular Medicaid that is available for financially limited people of all ages.

-ABD Medicaid’s long-term care benefits can adult day care, home modifications, Personal Emergency Response Systems (PERS), and personal care assistance with the Activities of Daily Living (mobility, bathing, dressing, eating, toileting).
-ABD Medicaid beneficiaries qualify for these benefits and services one at a time, which is different from Nursing Home Medicaid, which makes all of its services immediately available for anyone who qualifies.
+ABD Medicaid’s long-term care benefits can include adult day care, home modifications, Personal Emergency Response Systems (PERS), and personal care assistance with the Activities of Daily Living (mobility, bathing, dressing, eating, toileting).
+ABD Medicaid beneficiaries qualify for these benefits and services one at a time.
+This is different from Nursing Home Medicaid, which makes all of its services immediately available for anyone who qualifies.
 Instead, ABD Medicaid recipients will be evaluated by the state to determine what kind of long-term care benefits they need and will receive.

 The only functional requirement for receiving basic healthcare coverage through ABD Medicaid is being age 65 or over, blind or disabled.
 For ABD Medicaid applicants who require long-term care services and supports, the state will conduct an assessment of their ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning and laundry), as well as their cognitive abilities and social interaction issues, to determine the kind of long-term care the state will cover.